 Whether you're going from couch to 5km, training for your first half marathon or planning on going the full marathon distance, a GPS running watch can seriously help you improve your performance.
-They're a real step up from most fitness trackers, which tend to be more about tracking steps walked and hours slept, neither of which are going to exactly push you to Olympian heights.

 GPS Running Watch vs Smartphone Running Apps